F-1 Visa Student Guidance regarding COVID-19

 Follow the steps below to get your student visa to study in the U.S. Please note: We’re trained and authorized to advise on F-1 and J-1 visa matters.
 For questions about other visa types and categories, seek a qualified immigration attorney.

-The Form I-20 Certificate of Eligibility for Nonimmigrant Student (F-1) Status, allows you to apply for the F-1 student visa or continue your F-1 status if you are transferring from another school in the U.S. After you’ve been admitted and made your deposit, complete the following so that ISS can issue your I-20:
+The Form I-20 Certificate of Eligibility for Nonimmigrant Student (F-1) Status, allows you to apply for the F-1 student visa or continue your F-1 status if you are transferring from another school in the U.S. St. Edward's will not issue an I-20 after the program start date.
+After you’ve been admitted and made your deposit, complete the following so that ISS can issue your I-20:

 - Complete the Apply for an I-20 request to provide required information for your I-20.